sonalimcdermid/sonalimcdermid.github.io/_pages/research.md

 ## 3) What is the meaningful solution space for meeting land management goals, particularly inclusive of food security, climate adaptation and climate mitigation?

-### The Impact of Drought on Terrestrial Carbon in the West African Sahel: Implications for Natural Climate Solutions
+<span style="color: MediumSeaGreen;"><strong>The Impact of Drought on Terrestrial Carbon in the West African Sahel: Implications for Natural Climate Solutions</strong></span>

 <img src="/images/figure_5.png">